Cyprus tap water: the complete lowdown

 Grab yourself a cuppa — this one’s a 5 mins read

-Yes!
-Cyprus tap water is safe, top-notch and drinkable.
+Yes, you can!
+Cyprus tap water is perfectly safe and drinkable.

 A photo of a thirsty house cat sipping Cyprus tap water straight from the sink.
 Drinking water in Cyprus is spot on.